Lissy93/awesome-privacy/README.md

 **[Password Safe](https://www.pwsafe.org/)** is an offline, open source password manager designed by [Bruce Schneier](https://www.schneier.com/academic/passsafe/), with native applications for Windows, Linux, MacOS, Android and iOS, and support for YubiKey.
 The UI is a little dated, and there is no official browser extension, making is slightly less convenient to use compared with other options

 **[PassBolt](https://www.passbolt.com/)** is a good option for teams.
 It is free, open source, self-hosted, extensible and OpenPGP based.
-It is specifically good for development and DevOps ussage, with integrations for the terminal, browser and chat, and can be easily extended for custom usage, and deployed quickly with Docker
+It is specifically good for development and DevOps useage, with integrations for the terminal, browser and chat, and can be easily extended for custom usage, and deployed quickly with Docker

 **[1Password](https://1password.com)** (proprietary) is a fully-featured cross-platform password manager with sync.
 Free for self-hosted data (or $3/ month hosted).
 Be aware that 1Password is not fully open source, but they do regularly publish results of their independent [security audits](https://support.1password.com/security-assessments), and they have a solid reputation for transparently disclosing and fixing vulnerabilities